fly-apps/bumblebee-model-harness/README.md

 - [Zephyr 7B](https://zephyr-7b.net/) - `Harness.Zephyr`
 - [Mistral 7B](https://docs.mistral.ai/) - `Harness.MistralInstruct`

 To select a model, uncomment it in `lib/harness/application.ex` and comment out the unused ones.
 This selects which serving to create and start.
+The following is an example of serving the Llama 2 model.

 ```elixir
 {Harness.DelayedServing,